keepthrifty/keepthrifty.github.io/_posts/2016-10-02-it-is-only-money-review.md

 [It is Only Money and It Grows on Trees][it-is-only-money-amazon] by Cara MacMillan does exactly this.
 With a super-readable narrative, Cara explores how different cultures, religions, and personal backgrounds shape peoples' view of money and how those views can lead people toward or away from happy, productive lives.

-I was fortunate enough to get this book by happenstance; a fellow blogger (Elsie at [Gundo Money](http://www.gundomoney.com)) had gotten a copy and mailed it to me as she thought I might enjoy the analysis.
+I was fortunate enough to get this book by happenstance; a fellow blogger (Elsie at [Gundo Money](http://www.gundomoney.com){: target="_blank"}) had gotten a copy and mailed it to me as she thought I might enjoy the analysis.

 There are about 100 pages of core content and then a really useful workbook section at the end that guides you through discovering your own perception of money.